 Best Ultrasonic Bark Collar

 Dogs’ hearing is more sensitive than ours.
-They pick up frequencies and pitches we can’t.
+As a result, they pick up frequencies and pitches we can’t.
 Ultrasonic bark collars function on this principle, producing high-pitched sounds only the dog can hear.
 Needless to say, if your dog has any hearing deficiencies, this option won’t work.

 Downsides?
 The range is limited, so you need to be pretty close to home for proper use.
 Also, if you have a stubborn dog bent on barking, odds are they’ll ignore the sound and continue.